Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Introduction

 The structure of this paper is as follows.

+Section \ref{sec2-1} is a background section for the smoothing method.
+We introduce basic definitions of quasi-Fano manifolds and the smoothing theorem of Kawamata--Namikawa, which is the main tool of the construction of Calabi--Yau manifolds in this paper.

-We start Section \ref{sec2} by recalling some basic notions and definitions about smoothing and reflexive polytopes.
+We start Section \ref{sec2-2} by recalling some basic notions and definitions about reflexive polytopes.
 We construct a Calabi--Yau threefold from a quasi-Fano threefold that is a blow-up of a Gorenstein toric Fano threefold.
 This Gorenstein toric Fano threefold comes from a reflexive 3-polytope.

-In Section \ref{sec3}, we take our journey to find a mirror partner of the Calabi--Yau threefold constructed in Section \ref{sec2}, using the conjectures regarding Landau--Ginzburg models as hints.
-We will make some elementary observations about quasi-Fano manifolds and their Landau--Ginzburg models.
-We will build a Calabi--Yau threefold by smoothing a normal crossing variety.
+In Section \ref{sec3-1}, we start our journey to find a mirror partner of the Calabi--Yau threefold constructed in Section \ref{sec2-2} under the guidance of the conjectures regarding Landau--Ginzburg models.
+We make some elementary observations about quasi-Fano manifolds and their Landau--Ginzburg models.

+In Section \ref{sec3-2}, using hints from Section \ref{sec3-1}, we build a Calabi--Yau threefold by smoothing a normal crossing variety.
 The components of the normal crossing variety are obtained by sequentially blowing up another Gorenstein toric Fano threefold that comes from the polar dual of the previous reflexive 3-polytope.
 We prove that these Calabi--Yau threefolds satisfy the relation (\ref{mirrorrel}).
-Each of equivalence classes of reflexive 3-polytopes gives a mirror pairs of Calabi--Yau threefolds.
-Hence we obtain a big list of mirror pairs of Calabi--Yau threefolds, which are summarized in Table 1 in \cite{Lee2}.
+Each of the equivalence classes of reflexive 3-polytopes gives a mirror pair of Calabi--Yau threefolds.
+Hence we obtain a big list of mirror pairs of Calabi--Yau threefolds, which are summarized in Table 1 of \cite{Lee2}.

-In Section \ref{sec4}, motivated from our success in the previous sections, we define a notion of mirror pairs of quasi-Fano threefolds.
+In Section \ref{sec4}, motivated by our success in the previous sections, we define a notion of mirror pairs of quasi-Fano threefolds.
 This definition utilizes the conjectural Hodge number relations in \cite{KaKoPa} and the mirror symmetry of $K3$ surfaces in \cite{Do}.
-Then each of equivalence classes of reflexive 3-polytopes gives a mirror pairs of quasi-Fano threefolds, which are also listed in Table 1 of \cite{Lee2}.
+Then each of equivalence classes of reflexive 3-polytopes gives a mirror pair of quasi-Fano threefolds, which are also listed in Table 1 of \cite{Lee2}.
 Those will be building blocks for the construction of more mirror pairs of Calabi--Yau threefolds in Section \ref{sec5}.
 We also introduce other examples of mirror pairs of quasi-Fano threefolds which come from non-symplectic involutions on $K3$ surfaces.